FranciscoCharles/conways-game-of-life-in-python/README.md

   <h6>by <i>FranciscoCharles</i></h6>
 </p>

 An interactive simulator that implements the standard Conway Game of Life with a simple menu developed in **Python** + **Pygame**.
-Test and experience the different types of cell automaton patterns discovered and found in this game..
+Test and experience the different types of cell automaton patterns discovered and found in this game.

 <p align="center">
     <img src="./src/images/example_1.png" width="300">